hankzimmer7/hankzimmer7.github.io/README.md

 ## Description

-* My portfolio page provides a short bio about me and contains links to my deployed portfolio pieces.
+* My portfolio page provides a bio about me and my interests and contains links to my deployed portfolio pieces, as well as my resume and contact info.